Nicholas Ray: Personal life

-As 1932 ended, Ray left college, and, now calling himself Nicholas Ray, sought new opportunities, including, with the help of Thornton Wilder, meeting Frank Lloyd Wright, with the hope of joining Wright's Fellowship at Taliesin.
-Lacking the tuition fee, in 1933 Ray ventured to New York City, where, staying in Greenwich Village, he had his first encounters with the city's bohemia.
+At the end of 1932, Ray left college, and, now calling himself Nicholas Ray, sought new opportunities.
+Through Thornton Wilder, Ray met Frank Lloyd Wright, with the hope of joining Wright's Fellowship at Taliesin.
+Lacking the tuition fee, in 1933, Ray moved to New York City, and, staying in Greenwich Village, he had his first encounters with the city's bohemia.
 There, shortly before his stint at Taliesin, Ray met young writer Jean Evans (born Jean Abrahams, later Abrams), and they started a relationship.
-After he returned east, they lived together, and married in 1936.
+They married in 1936.
 When Ray took a position at the WPA in Washington, by January 1937 they had moved to Arlington, Virginia.
 They had one son, Anthony Nicholas (born November 24, 1937), known as Tony, and named for Ray's friend and fellow Federal Theatre director Anthony Mann.
-Washington government life wore on both Ray and Evans, and Ray's drinking and unfaithfulness strained their marriage.
+Washington government life wore on both Ray and Evans, and Ray's drinking and infidelity strained their marriage.
 Evans moved back to New York in 1940, having found a job at PM, the new leftist newspaper.
-Ray returned to New York as well, in May of that year, but soon the couple separated.
+Ray returned to New York in May of that year, but the couple soon separated.
 A few months later he again attempted to reconcile, while also living at Almanac House, a Greenwich Village loft occupied by Pete Seeger, Lee Hays, and Millard Lampell, core members of the Almanac Singers.
-He committed himself for a time to psychoanalysis, but in time fell back into old habits.
 Evans filed for divorce in December 1941, and the process was finalized the next summer.

 Ray had been rejected for military service on medical grounds but worked for the Office of War Information (OWI), under John Houseman.
 There, Ray met Connie Ernst, the daughter of lawyer Morris L. Ernst, and a producer of The Voice of America.
 After his divorce, she and Ray lived together, in New York, from 1942 to 1944, when the OWI sent her to London prior to D-Day, and after she had begun seeing another staff member, Michael Bessie, whom she later married.
 Ray later wrote, "We had once wanted to marry," though she had remembered his drinking and gambling, commenting, "It was very tricky, being with Nick."

 Relocating to Los Angeles to work with Elia Kazan, Ray first lived in a flat at the Villa Primavera, on the corner of Harper and Fountain, that became the model for the apartment building in In A Lonely Place, before moving into a house in Santa Monica.
 While at Fox, he socialized with fellow transplanted east coasters and theatre folk at Gene Kelly and Betsy Blair's house, among them Judith Tuvim, soon to be known as Judy Holliday, whom he had briefly, unsuccessfully pursued in New York, after his marriage ended.
 On one occasion, fueled by alcohol, they waded into Santa Monica Bay, an excursion that turned into a halfhearted double suicide attempt, before they changed their minds and struggled back to dry land.